Residence Life FAQ

 Current or Past Student: Please contact the Residence Life Office.
 There is ample returning student housing and the Residence Life Office will be happy to arrange for a Housing Application Packet to be sent.

 We are a small part of society.
 Everything that happens in society COULD happen anyplace … including the Residence Halls.
 However, the important thing is to consider how a living environment is equipped to handle issues.

 We are ready and able to help.
-See your Resident Director (a full time degreed staff member) in the Bellamy Hall Office.
-Or Contact Residence Life at 792-5657.
+See a Professional Director in the Bellamy Hall Office, or Contact Residence Life at (315)792-5657.